feilong/fmripost-resample/README.rst

 Overview
 ********

-fMRIPost-template is a template repository that can be used to create new fMRIPost workflows.
+fMRIPost-resample is a template repository that can be used to create new fMRIPost workflows.

 The workflows and functions in this repository are designed to implement the majority of general-purpose steps in an fMRIPost pipeline.